XpiritBV/GABC2018_HandsOnLabs/Cosmos/readme.md

 ### Step 2.3 Creating a Data Factory Pipeline for the taxi trip data

-1. Follow the same steps as described in Step 1.2 but replace the complaint data with the taxi trip data blob (`taxitrips\nyc_taxi_data_2014-01-29.csv`).
+1. Follow the same steps as described in Step 1.2 but replace the names and data file with the taxi trip data (`taxitrips\nyc_taxi_data_2014-01-29.csv`).
 2. Edit the schema of the source data by using the information in [`labs/data/nyc_taxi_data_column_types.csv`](labs/data/nyc_taxi_data_column_types.csv).
 3. Set the cloud units and parallel copies to `8`.
 4. The copy action will take about 35 mins and should result in 477984 documents being copied.
 The CosmosDBTrigger will lagg behind a bit so it will take some time before all the documents have been updated with the GeoJSON data.